- Letters 2023-24

 - Pupils who are present for 100% of the time during the Christmas term

 - Pupils also receive merit points that contribute towards their totals in order to win prizes in our reward ceremonies at the end of the Christmas and summer terms.
-Also, the 10 best pupils of each month/half term, with regards to merit points, who have attendance points to contribute towards their totals, will be given a chance to go out for lunch as a group.

 - Every month, statistics are showcased for the best classes, the pupils who have achieved 100% attendance (100% Club) for the month as well as the whole school's statistics monthly in order to maintain the pupils' interest with regards to where we are with attendance.